Kaithi (2019 film): Music

 The original score is composed by Sam C. S. Despite not having any songs in the film, four tracks with vocals have been included in the background score, with a song titled "Neel Iravil" was featured in the film's teaser.
-Sam stated that "In Kaithi, we didn't have any routine songs so I had to put in all my efforts in trying to narrate a story through the music as well.
-We decided to have different themes for different junctures and it worked well."
 In an interview to The Hindu, Sam recalled that Lokesh had hinted musical references from American films, and wanted to incorporate in the film score.
 He cited The Dark Knight (2008) as an example for one of the themes he had composed.

 The score which consisted of a "metal clanging sound" played in the teaser is one of the themes, that was hinted to Dilli's past life during the prison, which will be used as the main theme in the sequel.
 The original soundtrack which features 17 tracks were released, nearly a month after the film's release, on 22 November 2019.
 The vocals were written and performed by Sam and Sharanya Gopinath, with the latter rapping a few versions in English.
 The score received positive response from critics, with Sify calling Sam as "another silent hero of the film" and Kaushik Rajaraman, writing for DT Next, stated that Sam's background score for the film "on a par with his theme music in Vikram Vedha".